 Are you a photographer that is looking for a mentor?

 Choosing to be a professional photographer is one of the best career paths.
 You get to create something incredibly special and make art out of life as you see it.
-And self employment (when done right) comes with self freedom to live your days as you wish.
+And self employment (when done right) comes with the freedom to live your days as you wish.

 But with so much to learn, you will undoubtedly have moments that leave you feeling lost, confused and deflated.